scbowler/react-dnd-example/README.md

 # react-dnd-example
-Example of using the react-dnd library (React Drag and Drop)
+Example of using the react-beautiful-dnd library (React Drag and Drop)